mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 On many worlds where there is stratification of wealth and living space, a culture has grown which includes an 'upper city' for the wealthy and an 'under city' for the poor.
 On Sufren, this has been largely avoided by not having a class that is considered poor by introduction of the universal basic income.

-Ground level traffic consists of pedestrians and muscle- powered vehicles such as bicycles, with powered vehicles and public transport consigned to traffic-ways several levels above.
+Ground level traffic consists of pedestrians and muscle-powered vehicles such as bicycles, with powered vehicles and public transport consigned to traffic-ways several levels above.
 The majority of industrial traffic is still wheeled and utilises 'sky roads' five stories above ground level.
 Powered public and private transport is largely gravitic and confined to 10 to 15 stories above ground level depending on direction.
 All powered transport is controlled by a computerised traffic control system that has practically eliminated congestion and accidents.

 A comprehensive network of underground hypertubes provides rapid public transport within cities, between cities, farming communities and nature reserves in a worldwide network.
 Anyone can travel almost anywhere on Sufren in less than six hours.